raducu427/corekeyboard/README.md

+Romanian keymap added.
-Romanian keymap added.There will also be versions with the theme corresponding desktop icon.
+There will also be versions with the theme corresponding desktop icon.